glwagner/WaveTransmittedTurbulence.jl/SIMULATIONS.md

 # Section 3: turbulence and near-inertial motion forced by growing surface waves

 The LES reported in section 3 are initialized from a spinup simulation.
 We consider turbulence beneath growing surface wave fields and turbulence forced by the equivalent _surface_ stresses for 1 meter and 2 meter amplitude wave fields that rapidly grow over 4 hours.

 ## Spin up

 To run the spinup simulation, find a computer with high-powered GPU, complete the 3 steps above, and then type

 ```
-julia --project simulations/run_free_convection.jl --buoyancy_flux 1e-9 --buoyancy_gradient 1e-6 --Nh 256 --Nz 256
+julia --project simulations/run_free_convection.jl --Nh 256 --Nz 256
 ```

 ## Turbulence forced by growing waves